tbfld/counter.ink/content/obj/1992 > Roger Ailes — A Retrospective in Context.md

 ---
 title: 1992 > Roger Ailes — A Retrospective in Context
 description:
 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
 draft:
 publish:
+tags:
-tags: art
+  - art
+  - media
+  - media-theory
+  - media-analysis
+  - media-critique
+  - politics
+  - television
+  - 1990s
 ---

 *I wrote this essay in 1991/1992, which might seem a lifetime away, but it remains all too relevant.
 It first appeared in a pamphlet distributed at an exhibition called “Roger Ailes: A Retrospective in Context,” staged in 1992.
 At the time, [Ailes](https://en.wikipedia.org/wiki/Roger_Ailes) was just a freelance political media consultant; four years later, he went on to found Fox News.*